ubed90/chat-app/README.md

 # Chat App

-#### This is a online chatting application to ease communicate with your loved ones without hesitation regarding any history.
+#### This is a online chatting application to ease communicate with your family and friends without any hesitation regarding history.

 ## Getting Started
 To get started with this application, you need to clone this repository to your local machine.